Updated on November 27, 2024

 Key Takeaways

-• Your dentist can tell if you vape or smoke from obvious signs during an oral exam.
+• Your dentist can tell if you vape or smoke during an oral exam.

 • Long-term vaping negatively impacts oral health, including increased tooth decay, gum disease, and teeth staining.